bernie43/claude-openai-proxy/README.md

 - ✅ Deploy the proxy to Vercel
 - ✅ Automatically create an Upstash Redis database
-- ✅ Configure all environment variables
+- ✅ Configure all environment variables (including optional API_KEY)
 - ✅ Get you running in under 2 minutes!

 ### 📖 Manual Setup Guide